ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-retention}

-You can specify that backups be kept 1 - 30 days (default).
+You can specify that backups be kept 1 - 1000 days, the default is 30.
 The retention period can't be shorter than the backup frequency or it returns an error.

 You can also specify the number of backups to retain, up to 750 per volume, after which the oldest backups are deleted.